 - 1/8 tsp black pepper

-Chop about one cup of the chicken (white or dark meat, whichever you prefer) and add it to the soup.
-Continue to heat on high covered until all of the meat and pastina has been added for about 10 minutes.
+Then, chop about one cup of the chicken (white or dark meat, whichever you prefer) and add it to the soup.
+Continue to heat on high covered until all of the meat and pasta has been added for about 10 minutes.

-You may add one cup of pastina or pasta stars into the soup at the point in which the meatballs are being added.
+You may add one cup of Pastina (pasta stars) or Acini di Pepe into the soup at the point in which the meatballs are being added.